deoache/b-lepton-met/README.md

 If you choose histograms as output, you can add some systematics to the output.
 With `--syst nominal`, variations of the scale factors will be added.
 With `jet` or `met`, JEC/JER or MET variations will be added, respectively.
 Use `full` to add all variations.

 To lighten the workload of jobs, the fileset can be divided into sub-filesets by means of the `--nsplit` flag.
 You can also define the number of `.root` files to use by sample using the `--nfiles` option.
 Set `--nfiles -1` to use all `.root` files.
-The `--tag` flag is used to defined a label for the submitted jobs.

 When you attempt to open a CMS file, your application must query a redirector (defined by the `--redirector` flag) to find the file.
 Which redirector you use depends on your region and facility.
 At coffea-casa, use `--redirector xcache`.
 At lxplus, if you are working in the US, it is best to use `cmsxrootd.fnal.gov`, while in Europe and Asia, it is best to use `xrootd-cms.infn.it`.
 There is also a "global redirector" at `cms-xrd-global.cern.ch` which will query all locations.